gregmcpugh/heroku-buildpack-nodejs-grunt-compass-bower-configurable/README.md

 Grunt support
 =============
-This buildpack uses the official Node.js buildpack refactoring called "diet" (faster compilation), and incorporate auto-execution of grunt.
+This buildpack uses the official Node.js buildpack refactoring called "diet" (faster compilation), and incorporate installation of compass and auto-execution of grunt.

 Heroku Buildpack for Node.js